 In the strife of truth with falsehood,

-If Truth with a capital “T” can be described as everything about God and everything about what is existentially real and ethically right, then, by that definition, Truth is impossible for us to grasp and to know in its fullness.
+Proposition 1: If Truth with a capital “T” can be described as everything about God and everything that is existentially real and ethically right, then, by that definition, Truth is impossible for us to know completely.

-If we, as individuals, through the lenses of our histories and memories, personal experiences and observations inevitably form individual perspectives and opinions about what is true, with a small “t”, that is, our individual truths, then, also inevitably, we, from time to time, will disagree with one another about what is Truth with a capital “T”.
+Proposition 2: If we, in our lives and living, necessarily must discern and decide what is true with a small “t”, that is, our individual truths, then, inevitably, we, from time to time, will disagree with one another about what is Truth with a capital “T”.

-When, not if, that happens, will we continue to listen to another and with others with whom we disagree and, perhaps, discover something about Truth with a capital “T” we did not know or will we, like Pilate, turn and walk away?
+Question: When, not if that happens, will we listen to others with whom we disagree and, perhaps, discover something about Truth with a capital “T” that we did not know or will we, like Pilate, turn and walk, run away?